astrieanna/JapaneseChess/README.md

 (Before registrate Shogi Engine, comment out Main.jl's "please commented out when registration" require command lines, and registrate.
 After registration, uncommented out these lines.)

-A necessary file "fv.bin" in top directory is not belonging our repogitory (Because of different distribution LICENSE).
+A necessary file "fv.bin" in top directory is not belonging our repository (Because of different distribution LICENSE).

 Please download recent "Bonanza" Shogi program and copy "fv.bin" into this directory.